savannahmsh/report/README.md

-Template files (template and template2) are reports file in xls.
+Download and run the following files
+1. Dumpfilefinal.sql
+concept.zip

+Dumpfilefinal contains list of malaria forms and reports for Nigeria MRS and concept.zip contains list of concepts.